lpcode808/SteamEngine25/content/atlas/concepts/Cardboard Prototyping.md

 ---

+## In Practice

+Cardboard prototyping appears as a critical early-stage design validation tool:

+### **Calendar: Key Learning Days**
+- **[[calendar/consolidated#day-22|Day 22 - Dimensional Prototyping]]**: "Focus on the right dimensions rather than fine detail" - Introduction to using cardboard for scale and function verification before final fabrication.
+Students learned to identify critical measurements and plan multiple refinement rounds.

+### **Efforts: Prototyping in Projects**
+While cardboard prototyping was taught as a foundational skill (Day 22), many students moved directly to digital design tools ([[atlas/tools-techniques/Onshape CAD|Onshape CAD]]) for their projects.
+The principles of rapid iteration and dimensional testing, however, carried through into their CAD workflows - treating early CAD models as "digital cardboard" for quick testing before fabrication.

+**Key application**: The professional approach of "props for testing, not perfection" became a mindset that transferred across all making activities, whether physical cardboard or digital prototypes.

+> See [[calendar/milestones#prototyping-mastery|Prototyping Mastery milestone]] for breakthrough moment in dimensional thinking.

+---

 ## Questions for Further Exploration

 - **How does cardboard prototyping change the relationship between creative ambition and practical constraints?**